martinberlin/cale-idf/README.md

 If you like this component and it made your life easier please consider becoming a sponsor where you can donate as little as 2 u$ per month.
 Just click on:
 ❤ Sponsor  on the top right

+<code style="color:red">We are also launching a new [company called Marespa](https://www.marespa.es).es that will help EU citizens find an affordable apartment in Spain.
+With the price of Rent going through the roof in 2024, this might be the moment to make an investment, if you plan to work from the spanish coast.
+With this project we are also supporting our open source projects.</code>

 We are thankful for the support and contributions so far!

 ## Interesting projects using this library